Animal welfare

 The animal housing environment is constantly monitored for temperature, humidity, lighting, and air exchange rates.
 Clean, contaminant free water is supplied at all times.

-Remove/Reduce Pain or Distress
+Remove/Reduce pain or distress

 The IACUC, made up of board certified laboratory animal veterinarians and proficient scientists, evaluate every proposed research animal procedure with an emphasis on eliminating or minimizing any potential for unanticipated events.